walmartlabs/concord-website/docs/getting-started/processes.md

 LDAP attributes must be white-listed in [the configuration](./configuration.html#ldap).

-Availability of other variables and "beans" depends on installed Concord's plugins and the arguments passed in at the process invocation and stored in the request data.
+Availability of other variables and "beans" depends on the installed Concord plugins and the arguments passed in at the process invocation and stored in the request data.